Yadnyesh-More/Python-projects/README.md

    * The Rock Paper Sciccors Game is design by using python customtkinter module
    * We Can See The Score Of User and Computer
    * For Each Round winner get 10 Points
-   * Restart, Next Round and Exit features are Present
+   * Restart, Next Round and Exit This are the Features

 3) Countdown Timer :
    * Countdown Timer is also design by using customtkinter module